 For the ones opting for Internet Protocol Version 6 (TCP/IPv6), you must follow the above steps and then close the window to have the DHCP enabled.

-Here is an important note for our users to have DHCP enabled; whenever you are making the above listed changes to your system, ensure that the broadband router being put to use can support DHCP.
-There are some routers that come with a control panel where you need to have DHCP enabled, but the ones being used these days are having DHCP enabled by default.
+Here is an important note for our users to have DHCP enabled; whenever you are making the above-listed changes to your system, ensure that the broadband router being put to use can support DHCP.
+Some routers come with a control panel where you need to have DHCP enabled, but the ones being used these days are having DHCP enabled by default.

-In the following section, we shall take a look on the procedure that helps us reverse the order of DHCP enabled, which is to disable DHCP.
+In the following section, we shall take a look at the procedure that helps us reverse the order of DHCP enabled, which is to disable DHCP.

-1) Again, go the desktop screen of your system, and tap the Windows + X key combination in order to access the Power User Menu.
+1) Again, go the desktop screen of your system, and tap the Windows + X key combination to access the Power User Menu.

 2) Tap the "Network Connections" Option that is listed there.